-Jaap was appointed as senior general manager of the Trust Building Society in 1984, as financial director at SMK Securities Proprietary Limited in 1988, and as their portfolio director in 1990.
-He was a founder member of PSG Group Limited in 1996, and has since served as a director on that board.
-He acted as chairman of PSG Konsult from its formation in 1998 until 2013, and is still a director.
+Jaap was appointed as senior general manager of the Trust Building Society in 1984, financial director at SMK Securities Proprietary Limited in 1988, and as their portfolio director in 1990.
+He was a founder member of PSG Group Limited in 1996 and acted as a director until mid-2016.
+He acted as chairman of PSG Konsult from its formation in 1998 until 2013, and is still a director of that board.
+In August 2012, Jaap was appointed as the lead independent non-executive director for PSG Group Limited (until mid-2016).
 Jaap has served, and currently serves, as chairman of various national committees and boards.
-He was appointed as chairman of KAP Industrial Holdings Limited in 2012, and in 2013 as chairman of the nomination committee.
+He was appointed as chairman of KAP Industrial Holdings Limited in 2012 and in 2013 as chairman of the nomination committee.

-Ipeleng holds a Bachelor of Social Science degree from the University of Natal and has completed the Executive Development Programme (Wits 2004) and is an Archbishop Tutu Fellow.
-She founded Motseng Investment Holdings, where she is currently the chief executive officer.
-In November 2012, Ipeleng co-founded Delta Property Fund, a company listed on the Johannesburg Stock Exchange.
+Ipeleng holds a Bachelor of Social Science degree from the University of Natal.
+She completed the Executive Development Programme at the University of the Witwatersrand in 2004 and is also an Archbishop Tutu Fellow.
+Ipeleng founded Motseng Investment Holdings Limited of which she is currently the chief executive officer.
+Ipeleng co-founded Delta Property Fund – a company that listed on the Johannesburg Stock Exchange in 2012.
 She also serves as a non-executive director on the boards of South African Property Owners Association, Nampak and Attacq, and is a trustee of the Women’s Property Network Education Trust.
 Ipeleng was appointed as an independent non-executive director of KAP Industrial Holdings Limited in 2004.
 She chairs the social and ethics committee and serves as a member of the human resources and remuneration committee and the nomination committee.

-Patrick was a partner at Ernst & Young until he moved overseas in 1987.
-During his nine years overseas, he was employed in the Corporate Finance Department of Schroders in London.
-He was one of the founding directors of Standard Bank in London and established Standard Bank’s presence in Hong Kong.
-Patrick returned to South Africa and was appointed a director of Dimension Data Holdings Limited in 1996, responsible for the global expansion of the group.
-Patrick retired from this position in 2014.
-He was the non-executive chairman of Datacraft Asia, an IT services company listed in Singapore, until it delisted in 2008 and an independent non-executive director of Unitrans Limited, until the acquisition by Steinhoff in 2007.
-Patrick was appointed as an independent non-executive director of KAP Industrial Holdings Limited in 2012, and serves as the chairman of the audit and risk committee.
+Patrick was a partner at Ernst & Young until he relocated overseas in 1987.
+During his time abroad, he was employed in the Corporate Finance Department of Schroders in London.
+Patrick became one of the founding directors of Standard Bank in London and established Standard Bank’s presence in Hong Kong.
+On his return to South Africa in 1996, Patrick was appointed as director of Dimension Data Holdings Limited, responsible for the global expansion of the group.
+He retired from this position in 2014.
+Patrick acted as non-executive chairman of Datacraft Asia, an IT services company listed in Singapore, until it delisted in 2008, as well as independent non-executive director of Unitrans Limited until the Steinhoff acquisition in 2007.
+He was appointed as an independent non-executive director of KAP Industrial Holdings Limited in 2012 and serves as the chairman of the audit and risk committee.
 He is also a member of the nomination committee and the investment committee.

 An executive committee of the executive directors and senior management of KAP carries out the day-to-day management of the group, as well as the tasks delegated to it by the board.
 The divisional chief executive officers are members of the executive committee.